How Many Evs Do Feathers Give

 Essential Concepts

-To fully grasp the significance of feathers in EV training, it's important to understand a few key concepts:
+To fully grasp the significance of feathers in EV training, don't forget to understand a few key concepts:

 • Base Stats: These are the inherent stats of a Pokémon species, which cannot be changed through training.